Usuy-Leon/Filter-for-Multi-scale-Image-Decomposition/readme.md

 :---: | :---: | :---:
 *Input* | *Per-pixel preservation* (A) | *Filtered* (result)

+It decomposes an image into coarse (base), medium, and fine detail layers, then enhances those details using amplification factors.

 <img src="cat_Enhanced.png" alt="Input" width=256/> |
 :---: |